 COVID-19 FAQs: The 10 questions you need to know the answer to

-The best way to address misconceptions is to arm oneself with the facts and have a few key points and statistics at the ready.
-Here’s our list of facts to combat common misunderstandings about COVID-19.
+We believe the best way to address misconceptions is to arm yourself with the facts and have a few key points and statistics.
+Here’s our list of facts to combat common misinformation.

 2. How does COVID-19 compare to other public health threats?